Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Introduction

 \section{Introduction}

-It has been known since Dicke's original treatment of the spontaneous emission of coherent radiation \cite{Dicke1954} that the interaction between atoms composing a gas\footnote{Although we focus on atoms in this paper, our analysis and discussions apply to molecular gases as well.} through their common electromagnetic field leads to the formation of entangled quantum mechanical states, with significant implications for the spontaneous emission rates of photons emanating from the gas.
+It has been known since Dicke's original treatment of the spontaneous emission of coherent radiation \cite{Dicke1954} that the interaction between atoms composing a gas through their common electromagnetic field can lead to the formation of entangled quantum mechanical states, with significant implications for the spontaneous emission rates of photons emanating from the gas.
 As Dicke pointed out, atoms should not be considered as independent entities; instead, the entire gas must be treated as a single quantum mechanical system.
 While the material covered in his paper was broad, touching on several phenomena involving coherence and entanglement, much of the early work it inspired focused on superradiance.

-Superradiance is a fundamental radiation process \cite{Feld1980} in which the cooperative behavior of the atoms composing the gas leads to powerful bursts of coherent radiation.
+Superradiance is a fundamental radiation process \cite{Feld1980} in which the cooperative behavior of the atoms composing the gas leads to powerful bursts of coherent spontaneous emission.
 Indeed, superradiance can be thought of as “collective spontaneous emission,” where, instead of spontaneously emitting photons individually, the atoms cooperate in a coherent cascade of photon emission.
 Although the first experimental verification of superradiance occurred almost 20 years after Dicke's work \cite{Skribanowitz1973}, astronomers remained largely unaware of this phenomenon and the intense research being conducted in the quantum optics community.
 This remained the case despite the earlier discovery of astronomical masers in the interstellar medium \cite{Weaver1965} and the complementarity between the maser action and superradiance \cite{Feld1980,Rajabi2020}.
-It is only recently that superradiance has been studied in an astronomical context and used to explain intense flares from maser-hosting regions in diverse environments \cite{Rajabi2016A,Rajabi2016B,Rajabi2017,Houde2018a,Houde2019,Rajabi2019,Rajabi2020,Rajabi2023,Houde2024,Rashidi2024}.
+It is only recently that superradiance has been studied in an astronomical context and used to explain intense flares from maser-hosting regions in diverse environments \cite{Rajabi2016A,Rajabi2016B,Rajabi2017,Houde2018a,Houde2019,Rajabi2019,Rajabi2020,Rajabi2023,Houde2024,Rashidi2025,Rashidi2026}.
 Beyond improving our understanding and modeling of these systems, these studies have importantly established the presence of the type of coherence proposed by Dicke in astronomical media.